Skip to main content

 Antonio Tijerino

-Antonio has additional experience as a software/firmware security test engineer with full system development life-cycle experience, including designing, developing and implementing test plans, automated test cases and test processes.
-Prior to working for HP, Antonio worked as a network/system admin for Intel, Legato Systems (today part of EMC/Dell) and other companies.
+Tijerino has additional experience as a software/firmware security test engineer with full system development life-cycle experience, including designing, developing and implementing test plans, automated test cases and test processes.
+Prior to working for HP, Tijerino worked as a network/system admin for Intel, Legato Systems (today part of EMC/Dell) and other companies.

 Keith Tresh, Cyber Operations and Resilience Instructor

-Keith holds a Master of Science degree in national security and strategic studies from the United States Army War College.
+Tresh holds a master’s degree in national security and strategic studies from the United States Army War College.

 Gary Truslow

 Gary Truslow is a veteran of the IT industry with over 30 years of experience.
-Truslow is currently a computer scientist with the federal government and has experience with numerous programming languages, databases, network technologies and extensive experience in software and hardware that ranges all the way down to component-level electronic design.
+Truslow is currently a computer scientist with the federal government and has experience with numerous programming languages, databases and network technologies and extensive experience in software and hardware that ranges down to component-level electronic design.

 The ability to rapidly learn and integrate new technologies into existing infrastructures has made Truslow a valuable member of many organizations in industry, academia and government.